Cancer: From genome instability to therapy

-This doorstep symposium features leaders in genome instability and therapies who have studied mechanisms by which cancer cells respond.
+The Doorstep Meeting features leaders in genome instability and therapies who have studied mechanisms by which cancer cells respond.

-This full-day symposium will take place on Saturday, December 7, 2019 in Washington, DC from 8:00 am – 4:15 pm.
+This full-day meeting will take place on Saturday, December 7, 2019 in Washington, DC from 8:00 am – 4:15 pm.
 The meeting is being organized by Karlene Cimprich, Stanford University, and David Pellman, Harvard Medical School and Dana Farber Cancer Institute.

 David Pellman studies normal cell division mechanisms and the cell division defects of cancer cells.
 He seeks to understand how cell division defects, particularly defects in mitosis, shape cancer genomes.
 His work may lead to the development of new therapeutic strategies for cancer.

 Andrea Ablasser studied Medicine at the University of Munich, GER, and received her MD in 2010.
 After a post-doctoral stay at the University of Bonn, GER, she joined the Swiss Federal Institute of Technology, Lausanne, CH, in 2014 as tenure-track assistant professor.
 Ablasser`s research focuses on mechanisms of intracellular sensing of DNA - a fundamental strategy of innate immunity.

 Samuel Bakhoum is currently an Assistant Member (Professor) in the Human Oncology and Pathogenesis Program and the Department of Radiation Oncology at Memorial Sloan Kettering Cancer Center (MSKCC).
 His laboratory focuses on understanding the consequences of chromosomal instability on tumor evolution, centering on cancer metastasis and tumor-immune interaction.
 Samuel obtained his M.D., Ph.D. at the Geisel School of Medicine at Dartmouth.